Failure, the best teacher

 Merely three years old, the Malaysian lori sewa (lorry rental) company was started in 2014 and has already become quite the household name.
 It was founded by Ashafiq and Goh Chee Hau.
 Its convenience lays in the on-demand platform for logistics that connects those who need to move things with owners of lorries, vans and four-wheel drives.

 Its online booking platform also gives prompt quotes, vehicle type information and availability.
-Aptly called TheLorry, the service is available in both Malaysia and Singapore.
+Aptly called TheLorry, the service is available in both Malaysia and The Lorry in Singapore.
 ‘It was formed with the overarching principle to disrupt the traditional and inefficient logistics industry through technology,’ he explains.

 ‘I honestly feel we still have a long way to go before we can be called a success,’ he humbly admits.
 ‘However, I believe in being persistent.
 Persistence is the key determinant on whether an entrepreneur can go through rough patches and achieve eventual success.’